On the dynamics and integrability of the Ziegler pendulum: Case

 One of the most popular methods of numerical study of chaos is $mLCE$ (a simple method based on the estimation of the maximum Lyapunov characteristic exponent).
 A detailed explanation of this approach can be found in \cite{benettin1980lyapunov,lichtenberg2013regular,skokos2010lyapunov}.

-For a given solution, the Lyapunov characteristic exponents can be calculated as follows
+For a given solution, the Lyapunov characteristic exponents can be calculated as follows:

 where $X(t)$ is the fundamental matrix of the linearized system for system \eqref{eq9}.
-The system is linearized along the considered solution.
-The evolution of vector $x(t)$ is described by the following linear system
+The system is linearized along the solution considered.
+The evolution of vector $x(t)$ is described by the following linear system:

 For our system, we have

 In practice, the following equation is used to obtain the maximum Lyapunov characteristic exponent

 It is known that for almost all initial vectors $x(0)$ and for a wide range of matrices $X(t)$ this equation gives the maximum Lyapunov characteristic exponent.